 Sun protection can be important during both hot and cold weather.
 For instance, you’ll need sunglasses when you are above treeline and there is a skin-scorching combination of sun and snow.
 This will protect your eyes from snow blindness.

 And then there is the sunscreen.
 As the song goes, “Wear sunscreen.
 If I could offer you only one tip for the future, sunscreen would be it”.
 The sunscreen will prevent sunburns and protect your skin from cancerous rays.
 Bring a tube or a spray with a good level of SPF, and apply it every couple hours while you’re outside.
+Sun protection is an essential part of any hiking trip planning.

 Bugs can be a great hiking nuisance.
 The outdoors often have them buzzing nearby.
 But don’t let this deter you from going on a hiking trip.
 An old faithful bug spray will keep the gnats, mosquitoes, flies, ticks and other insects away from you.
 Some sprays offer as much as 8 hours of anti-bug defense and protection!